FrostyX/infra-docs/docs/index.rst

 Create a Fedora Account
 -----------------------

 The first thing you should do is create a `Fedora account`_.
-Your `Fedora account`_ will be used for nearly everything you do as a member of the Fedora community.
+Your Fedora account will be used for nearly everything you do as a member of the Fedora community.

-Once you've created your `Fedora account`_, you need to read and sign the `Fedora Project Contributor Agreement`_ (FPCA).
+Once you've created your Fedora account, you need to read and sign the `Fedora Project Contributor Agreement`_ (FPCA).